 POI data has many uses including navigation systems, mapping, geocaching, location-based social networking games, and augmented reality browsers.

 POI data has traditionally been exchanged in proprietary formats by various transport mechanisms.
-This specification defines a flexible, lightweight, extensible POI data model.
+This document defines a flexible, lightweight, extensible POI data model.
 This will enable content publishers to effectively describe and efficiently serve and exchange POI data.

-To achieve these goals, this document describes a generic data model that may be instantiated in a variety of serializations, including XML, JSON and RDF.
+To achieve these goals, this document describes a generic data model that may be instantiated in a variety of serializations, including XML, JSON, and RDF.
 The data model is designed to be extended with POI information specific to the geospatial data it represents.

 2. Conformance

-This standard defines a Conceptual Model which is independent of any encoding or formatting techniques.
-The Standardization Target for this standard is technology-specific POI Implementation Specifications.
+This Standard defines a Conceptual Model which is independent of any encoding or formatting techniques.
+The Standardization Target for this Standard is technology-specific POI Implementation Standards.

 2.1.
-Implementation Specifications
+OGC Implementation Standards

-Implementation Specifications define how a Conceptual Model should be implemented using a specific technology.
-Conformant Implementation Specifications provide evidence that they are an accurate representation of the Conceptual Model.
+Implementation Standards define how a Conceptual Model should be implemented using a specific technology.
+Conformant Implementation Standards provide evidence that they are an accurate representation of the Conceptual Model.
 This evidence should include implementations of the abstract tests specified in Annex A (normative) of this document.

-Since this standard is agnostic to the implementing technologies, the specific techniques to be used for conformance testing cannot be specified.
-Implementation Specifications need to provide evidence of conformance which is appropriate for the implementing technologies.
-This evidence should be provided as an annex to the Implementation Specification document.
+Since this Standard is implementing technology agnostic , the specific techniques to be used for conformance testing cannot be specified.
+Implementation Standards need to provide evidence of conformance which is appropriate for the implementing technologies.
+This evidence should be provided as Annex A to the Implementation Standard document.

 2.2.
 Implementations